flexport/find-module-uses/README.md

 `-r`/`--root`
 The "root" to of the graph to restrict the sarch to.
 If passed, the script will only return results that are within this subgraph.

+ `-m`/`--mode`
+Visualization mode.
+There are three available:
+ * flat: lists each layer of dependents as a flat list.
+ * tree: prints out a formatted tree.
+ * graphviz: prints the tree in the graphviz format (use http://www.webgraphviz.com/ or `dot` to render)

 ## Examples

 ### Basic